Doghouse-Mike/my-notes/content/without people you’re nothing.md

 aliases: []
 created: 2025-03-24 12:57:20
 draft: false
-modified: 2025-07-19 00:06:59
+modified: 2025-07-21 21:50:38
 publish: false
-title: Without People you’re Nothing
+title: "Without People You're Nothing"
 ---

-# Without People you’re Nothing
+# Without People You're Nothing

 I know it's not one of [his](http://en.m.wikipedia.org/wiki/Joe_Strummer) but this is the version that we know in our house, and the kids singing along to it the other day damn near brought a tear to my eye.
 Seeya on the other side, Joe